St James Park (< 1 mile)

 Richmond Park (8 miles)

-One of England's Royal Parks, iconically landscaped, boasting several playgrounds and over 700 wild deer within the grounds.
+One of England's Royal Parks, iconically landscaped, boasting several playgrounds, and over 700 wild deer within the grounds.
+Lots of wildlife to spot, great for walks, biking, and horse riding.
+Free to visit.

 Brent Lodge Park (10 miles)